 3. TAKE ADVANTAGE OF YOUR SUBJECT’S INTERESTING QUALITIES

 Find a detail that’s interesting to you and focus on that.
 Perhaps it’s an old bar with the original sign still dangling over the front door.
-Give yourself some space to capture a full view of that sign as well as the building itself.
+Give yourself some space to capture a full view of that sign as well as the building itself or get in ultra close using a macro lens.

 My last tip would be to not forget the “Rule of Thirds” when composing or editing your photos!